PyConColombia/codigo-de-conducta/README_EN.md

 LICENSE
 Creative Commons License
-Conference Code of Conduct by http://us.pycon.org/2012/codeofconduct/ is licensed under a Creative Commons Attribution 3.0 Unported License.
+Conference Code of Conduct adapted from by http://us.pycon.org/2012/codeofconduct/ is licensed under a Creative Commons Attribution 3.0 Unported License.